Metrization and Simulation of Controlled Hybrid Systems: Conclusion

 \section{Conclusion}

 We developed an algorithm for the numerical simulation of controlled hybrid systems and proved the uniform convergence of our approximations to executions using a novel metrization of the controlled hybrid system's state space.
 The metric and the algorithm impose minimal assumptions on the hybrid system beyond those required to guarantee existence and uniqueness of executions.
+As a consequence, our algorithm does not require a specialized mechanism to handle overlapping guards or control inputs: a single code (freely available at \texttt{ \url{http://purl.org/sburden/hssim}}) will accurately simulate any orbitally stable execution of the hybrid system under investigation.
 Beyond their immediate utility, it is our conviction that these tools provide a foundation for formal analysis and computational controller synthesis in hybrid systems.